-- To become smaller in size by reductions in personnel: Corporations continued to downsize after the economy recovered.
+- To become smaller in size by reductions in personnel or assets: Corporations continued to downsize after the economy recovered.

 - To live in a simpler way, especially by moving into a smaller residence.

 (third-person singular simple present downsizes, present participle downsizing, simple past and past participle downsized)

 - (intransitive) To reduce in size or number.